Knowing how to treat sour crop can might mean the difference between life and death for your chickens.

 What is your chicken’s crop?

-The crop is a vital organ in your hen’s body that acts as a receptacle for whatever the chicken eats during the day.
+The crop is a vital organ in your hen’s body, part of the digestion system, that acts as a receptacle for whatever the chicken eats during the day.

 It’s like a pocket or pouch that stretches as your hen eats.
 As she goes along snacking, the crop will expand as your hen eats more and more.